-Harvard Management Company, Inc. ("HMC"), a wholly owned subsidiary of Harvard University founded in 1974, has delegated authority to manage the General Investment Account (which includes the University's endowment) and substantially all of the financial assets of the University pursuant to an Investment Advisory Agreement.
-Led by CEO, N. P. "Narv" Narvekar, HMC's mission is to help ensure that Harvard University has financial resources to maintain and expand its teaching, learning, and research activities.
+Harvard Management Company, Inc. ("HMC"), a wholly owned subsidiary of Harvard University founded in 1974, has delegated authority to manage the General Investment Account (which includes the University's endowment) and the majority of the financial assets of the University pursuant to an Investment Advisory Agreement.
+Led by its Chief Executive Officer, N. P. "Narv" Narvekar, HMC's mission is to help ensure that Harvard University has financial resources to maintain and expand its teaching, learning, and research activities.